CRFsuite

 Introduction

-CRFSuite is an implementation of Conditional Random Fields (CRFs) [Lafferty01, Sha03] for labeling sequential data.
+CRFsuite is an implementation of Conditional Random Fields (CRFs) [Lafferty 01][Sha 03][Sutton] for labeling sequential data.
 Among the various implementations of CRFs, this software provides following features.

 • An efficient file format for storing/accessing CRF models using Constant Quark Database (CQDB).
 It takes a little time to start up a tagger since a preparation is done only by reading an entire model file to a memory block.
 Retriving the weight of a feature is also very quick.